Birmingham... It's Looking a Lot Like Christmas!

 Birmingham, its beginning to look at lot like Christmas!
 This time last year I experienced the glamour of New York City's festive charms but this year I have been loving Birmingham's festive Christmas delights to the fullest!
 From the Centenary Square wheel, to the formidable Frankfurt Christmas Market I've been spoiled for choice!
-Who needs the Rockefeller, Brum?!
+Who needs the Rockefeller?
+Brum will do fine!

 Christmas is a time when people just shop and shop, that's how it looks this season but when you don't have any money it doesn't have that appeal.
 I've probably already mentioned in my previous blogs that Christmas coming is my last in Birmingham as a student.
 Looking at the here and now I'm prepared for this year to signify the last of my serious Christmas's at home in England so I'm excited to enjoy the whole rounded experience.
 Spending the time away from England for the Christmas season it opened my eyes to how Christmas is spent.
-I went to Los Angeles for Christmas, I learnt that Americans don't say 'Happy Christmas' its more like 'Seasons Greetings' its always good to recognise that people do things different in other countries.
-Birmingham gets a bad rep most of the time, I have to say that this Christmas the city lights made all the main points of interest shine fine.
+I went to Los Angeles for Christmas, I learnt that Americans don't say 'Happy Christmas' it's more like 'Seasons Greetings' its always good to recognise that people do things different in other countries.
+Birmingham gets a bit of a bad rep from time to time, but I have to say that this Christmas the city lights made all the main points of interest shine fine.
 Oh, Birmingham is great for now but I'm buzzing to spend a Christmas somewhere new!
+Go!

 Whatever the budget Birmingham has something for everyone, let's be honest the smile on someone's face on Chrismas morning is priceless!
-I always make a point of having a browse through Selfridges as I'm a sucker for their high-end products, I need a job!
+I always make a point of having a browse through Selfridges because I'm a sucker for their fancy products!
 If I could write my dream Christmas list from Selfridges I would choose a range of items from Paperchase, I just adore the stationary and pens that are sold just by the food court.
 Taking the escalator up to the Men's wear I would ask St. Nick for some BOY clothes and a few high-end t-shirts by Vivienne Westwood.
 Lastly, I would love to have some beauty products from the cosmetic section as I always like to look good.
 As I made my way around the luxury of Selfridges I enjoyed my Mocha Frappuccino with the feeling of Christmas all round me, the busy bodies passed making their frantic pre-Christmas purchases, I finally felt Christmassy!
 We all want to be Material Girls, so a little luxury every now and then doesn't hurt?
-No B!
+OK?